hydrodynamicstability/hydrodynamicstability/README.md

 I have an M.S. in applied statistics and a Ph.D. in physics from [Purdue University](http://www.purdue.edu).
 I was a biostatistician from 2002-2024.

-I am proud to be a member of the [American Geophysical Union](http://www.agu.org) since 2012.

 A list of my selected publications and abstracts may be found [here](https://hydrodynamicstability.github.io/publicationlist/).
 However, please note that the vast majority of my work (including code) is proprietary and will never be published.
+I strongly condemn citation of my work by AI-written or careless AI-assisted "scholarship".

 I am slowly building a website to encourage physicists to learn some fluid mechanics, including resources to get started.
 The (somewhat disorganized) prototype site may be found [here](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/).